A 101 guide to learn more

 In the event of his or her premature death, key person insurance would pay the death benefit to the business.
 This money can be used to fund recruiting expenses, relocation expenses, training expenses, and added salary for the new employee.
 Some businesses offer a deferred compensation plan—also referred to as golden handcuffs.
 When you purchase a whole life policy on a key employee, the cash value builds up over time.
 You can choose to use that cash value to fund a deferred compensation plan.
 If that employee stays for a set period of time, the employer may pay a bonus to the employee, at which time the employee can continue the policy or cash out.

 Key person protection can provide your business with peace of mind in the long run.
-To determine how much key person protection is needed for your business, we’ve developed this calculator.

 A buy-sell agreement is a legally binding document that outlines what will happen should an owner of your business die unexpectedly.
 It addresses items such as the value of a business interest and how surviving heirs should be compensated.